Quickly exit this site by pressing the Escape key Leave this site

 If your application passes an initial screen and PNC check, you’ll be invited to an assessment centre to undergo a written and a competency based question (CBQ) interview in order to to examine your core competencies, values and motivations for joining.

-The fitness test is a multi-stage shuttle run (MSSR) and individuals need to achieve level 5.4 (the aerobic requirement of the officer safety training).
+The fitness test is a multi-stage shuttle run (MSSR) and individuals need to achieve level 5.4, which is the aerobic requirement of the officer safety training.

-Download the Met's six week training programme to complete the job related fitness test.
+Download the Met's six week training programme to help you prepare for the job-related fitness test.

 If you pass, you will receive a conditional offer that same day with details about the start date of your training to become a special constable.